JulianU-C/Totally-unbiased-NFL-stats/README.md

 Be warned the Repository name is a falsehood.

 Here is some good beginner-level practice with data manipulation and data vizualization, based around NFL teams offensive (and some defensive) performance in the 2024-2025 regular season.
+Final product is the .pptx file (Windows Powerpoint)